abdulllkhan/decision-tree/README.md

 # Decision Tree
 Decision tree classifier created without using any powerful library functions.
+Works only on string or discrete values.

 This decision tree classifier does not use libraries like scikitlearn, numpy and pandas.